abhishekdecipher/todo-app/backend/README.md

 # Steps for running the project

-1. Just run this spring boot application.
+1. Just run this command  **mvn spring-boot:run** to start your spring boot application.

 ## Setting Up Database
-1. Go to H2 database url to check that it's up or not.
+1. Go to H2 database url **http://localhost:8085/h2-console/login.jsp.** to check that it's up or not.

 ### Configuration
    http://localhost:8085/h2-console <br/>